maxlaverse/mumbi-fs300/README.md

 ## More about the signal
 The m-FS300 switches are controlled using [pwm modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation).
+An `on` or `off` command consists of:
+* a low sync signal of 15μs
-An `on` or `off` command consists of 8 repetitions of a 34bits signal sent using a cycle of 1135μs.
+* 8 repetitions of a 34bits pulse signal sent using a cycle of 1200, separated by 10μs low signal

 _Example:_